hackclub/some-assembly-required/guide/writing-code/data.md

 </p>
 <br />

 The smallest collection of bits is called a **byte**.
+Actually, that's not completely true - half of a byte is a **nibble**, which is adorable, but not commonly used.

 Have you heard of kilobytes (KB) or megabytes (MB)?
 Or the ever popular gigabyte (GB)?
 Same bytes we're talking about here, just more of them!

 A byte is made up of **8 bits**.
 Due to this, 8 is a magic number around here - _everything_ ends up being divisible by 8.